2nd International Workshop on the Internet of Sounds

 - Workshop dates: September 1-3, 2021

 All accepted full papers will appear in the proceedings of the Audio Mostly Conference.
-They will be included in the ACM Digital Library and will be indexed by Scopus, ACM, Web of Science, and DBLP.
+It is planned that they will be included in the ACM Digital Library.

 The Organizing Committee will select the winners for the Best Paper, Best Student Paper and Best Demo awards.
 To be eligible for the best student paper award, the presenting and first author of the paper must be a full-time student.